Things to do in Toledo

 VIP Experiences that we can organise for you in Toledo:

 Marzipan workshop: Learn how to make and shape Toledo’s famous marzipan, and taste it fresh from the oven and with a layer of chocolate.

 Wine tasting: We invite you to discover – hand in hand with our sommelier – some wines from La Mancha.
 Visit to wineries: We take you to visit the most exclusive wineries in the region.
 Combine a morning of wines with a cultural visit of Toledo.

-For a Private Tour of Toledo, please contact us at:
+Interested in a Private Tour of Toledo, please contact us HERE or at: